Evil-Ghost/alx-readme-template/README-template-bliss.md

 # ALX PROJECT NAME

-Description of the project(remove this)
+Description of the project...(remove this)

 - [Mandatory Task](#mandatory-task)
 - [Advanced Task](#advanced-task)